 "I am fortunate to work in such a highly collaborative environment with top-tiered scientists, who aim at conducting high quality science and translate it into transformative medicines for patients."

 I obtained a PhD in Molecular Pharmacology at the University of Montpellier, France, where I studied the pharmacology of G-protein coupled receptors and delineated how their oligomerization influences their physiological function.
-I joined Genentech as a post-doctoral fellow in 2011.
-During that time, I was involved in three research projects that translated into molecules that made it to the clinic.
-This was an exciting time that contributed to my decision to stay with the company as a scientist and lead my own lab.
+I joined Genentech as a postdoctoral fellow in 2011.
+During that time, I was involved in three research projects that led to the identification and/or characterization of therapeutic molecules that transitioned to the clinic.
+This was an exciting time that contributed to my decision to stay with the company as a Scientist and lead my own lab.
 I could not think of a better place to do science at its highest level and translate these findings into therapeutics that could benefit patients.

 Elife 8. pii: e46258.
 (2019).